In-depth reviews

 No road tax, fewer moving parts to go wrong and much-reduced 'fuelling' costs – there's a lot to like about electric cars from a running-costs perspective and the MX-30 delivers where others do, too.
 It's worth keeping an eye on insurance costs, but servicing should be reasonable.

-It's good news for those considering the MX-30 as their next company car, too, with Mazda's first electric car attracting a 2% Benefit-in-Kind company-car tax rate, which translates to an annual payment for the entry-level version of just £240 even for a higher-rate taxpayer.
+It's good news for those considering the MX-30 as their next company car, too, with Mazda's first EV attracting a 2% Benefit-in-Kind company-car tax rate, which translates to an annual payment for the entry-level Prime-Line version of just £250 – even for a higher-rate taxpayer.

 Mazda MX-30 insurance group

 All versions of the MX-30 sit in insurance group 19.
-While that's high for a small SUV, the Mazda does sit in a lower group than many of its rivals: the Vauxhall Mokka-e sits in groups 21 to 23 while the Hyundai Kona Electric lands in groups 26 to 27.
+While that's high for a small SUV, the Mazda does sit in a lower group than many of its electric rivals: the Vauxhall Mokka Electric sits in group 24 while the cheaper MG4 spans groups 27, all the way to 34 for the top-of-the-line Extended Range model.

 Warranty